 DDPC is one of the two state run public psychiatric hospitals in Maine and serves as the tertiary care hospital for adults with serious and persistent mental illness in the northern 2/3 of the state.

-DDPC admits both voluntary and involuntary patients.
-Inpatients are housed on coed units of 12 to 18 beds.
-Each patient has an individualized treatment plan that is designed to help the patient move towards a successful life outside the hospital.
-Treatment interventions include medications, education regarding illness and coping strategies, and coaching and therapy to help patients develop and practice new skills.
-These interventions are provided in an environment that aims to support health and recovery.
+DDPC admits both voluntary and court committed patients.
+Inpatients are housed on coed units of 15 beds.
+Each patient has an individualized treatment plan that is designed to allegiate the problems that led to hospitalization and help the patient move towards a successful life outside the hospital.
+Treatment interventions include medications, education regarding illness management and coping strategies, and support, therapy and counseling to develop and practice new skills.
+These interventions are provided in a safe and therapeutic environment that aims to support health and recovery.

 DDPC offers a variety of settings for active treatment.
 Much treatment is carried out on the residential units, but there are many off-unit treatment sites as well.
-The Wilson Treatment Mall provides an array of psycho-educational programs to help patients learn about illness, treatment, and management strategies.
 A well-equipped gym and recreation and craft areas allow patients to develop or improve leisure interests and skills as well as physical well-being.
-A fully furnished “apartment” allows patient’s living skills to be assessed and practiced in a safe and realistic setting.
-Community activities and offerings are also incorporated into patient’s treatment as is helpful.
+Community activities and offerings may beincorporated into patients' treatment to support discharge planning.

 DDPC provides outpatient services to a specialized population whose needs cannot otherwise be met by community services providers.